 Parallel implementation in OpenCL

 The parallelization in OpenCL was made calculating each element’s local stiffness matrix in parallel and assembling on the host device with the CPU utilizing OpenMP and graph coloring.
-The only difference between the assembly of the local matrices calculated by the GPU and the that of section 3.3 relative to the CPU is that while in section 3.3 the assembly was performed after each local matrix calculation the GPU code passed back a vector with all of the sparse matrices calculated and subsequently performed the assembly in the same manner.
+The only difference between the assembly of the local matrices calculated by the GPU and that of section 3.3 relative to the CPU is that while in section 3.3 the assembly was performed after each local matrix calculation the GPU code passed back a vector with all of the sparse matrices calculated and subsequently performed the assembly in the same manner.
 This implementation can be scaled to larger problem sizes/distributed systems easily by assigning the calculation of local stiffness matrices to different GPUs and performing the assembly of sub-blocks of local matrices by the host.
 Furthermore, for a given color multiple hosts can perform assembly in parallel and while GPUs are busy, given that proper care is taken to avoid race conditions regarding memory allocation (providing critical sections or preallocating matrices by counting nonzeros which can be done by third party libraries such as METIS).
 Different implementations exist such as utilizing a degree of freedom, i.e. a row/column of the sparse matrix as the domain of parallelization, or by nonzero which were very well documented and discussed (Cecka, C. et Al.).

 Setting Boundary Conditions